-The Dean of Studies, Prof. Dr. Sitta von Reden, is responsible for the LAS program and ensures that the Study and Examination Regulations (see below) are observed.
+The Dean of Studies, Prof. Dr. Frieder Vogelmann, is responsible for the LAS program and ensures that the Study and Examination Regulations (see below) are observed.
 The Dean of Studies chairs two committees:

 - The LAS Board of Studies (Studienkommission / program committee).
 This committee deliberates and develops recommendations for the LAS program and is responsible for the LAS Study and Examination Regulations.
-Members: four professors from different faculties at the University of Freiburg, an academic staff member and four LAS students. - The LAS Board of Examiners (Prüfungsausschuss / examination committee) which ensures that the Study and Examination regulations are observed and adjudicates as required.
+Members: three professors from different faculties at the University of Freiburg, four academic staff members and four LAS students. - The LAS Board of Examiners (Prüfungsausschuss / examination committee) which ensures that the Study and Examination regulations are observed and adjudicates as required.
 Members: three professors, one academic staff member, and one LAS student (appointed by the Board of Studies).

-The Academic Director, Dr. Ursula Glunk heads the interdisciplinary teaching team and plans and oversees all teaching activities at UCF.
-Together with the Managing Director, Paul Sterzel, she is responsible for the daily affairs and strategic development of the college.
+The Managing Director, Paul Sterzel, and the Administrative Coordinator, Stefan Adler, are responsible for the daily affairs and strategic development of the college.
 Both meet regularly with the Students Council to exchange ideas concerning student life, the LAS program and organizational matters.

-The Academic Program Coordinator, Thorsten Leiendecker, is responsible for the semester planning, course organization and LAS Program Consultation.
+The Academic Program Coordinator, Thorsten Leiendecker, is responsible for UCF's interdisciplinary teaching team and for semester planning, course organization and LAS Program Consultation.
 Please contact him if you have technical and organizational questions regarding the LAS program or your study progress or in case you have a question and do not know exactly who to address.